JohnSnowLabs/spark-nlp/docs/en/ocr.md

 ## PDF files (scanned or text)

-In the following code example we will create OCR Pipeline for processing PDF files containing text or image data.
+In the following code example we will create OCR Pipeline for processing PDF files that contain text or image data.

-While running pipeline for each PDF file, it will:
+For each PDF file, this pipeline will:
  * extract the text from document and save it to the `text` column
- * if `text` contains less than 10 characters (so the document isn't PDF with text layout), process PDF file as an scanned document:
+ * if `text` contains less than 10 characters (so the document isn't PDF with text layout) it will process the PDF file as a scanned document:
     - convert PDF file to an image
     - detect and split image to regions
     - run OCR and save output to the `text` column